The Complete Buyer’s Guide to Fiddle Strings

 New strings can breathe a new lease of life into any string instrument.
 Whether you play a vintage fiddle or a brand new violin, replacing the strings could make a huge difference to the quality of the sound.

-So how do you choose the right violin strings?
+So how do you choose the right violin or fiddle strings?

 There are many different options available when shopping for violin strings nowadays, which is both a blessing and a curse.
 Violin and fiddles players face a multitude of choices when it comes to picking strings.